-For this project you’ll create several tasks beneath each milestone that they’re related to.
+For our project we’ll create several tasks beneath each milestone that they’re related to.

 As you create additional tasks, you’ll see that the task name listed in the outline alongside a few other default columns: Violations, Notes, and Effort.
 You can add details about each task by clicking the note icon next to its name.
 Effort represents the number of resource-hours needed to complete the task, while violations appear only when the logic of dependencies between tasks gets out of line.

-Now that the project is starting to come together, the next thing you’ll want to do is set up the work schedule for the project.
+Now that we’re starting to see the project come together, we’ll set tasks aside for the moment and start setting up the work schedule for our project.